mmm111mmm/inacityinthefuture/01-bool-compare-if/03-not-combined.md

 ## Combined boolean logic

-We can combine the logic we learnt previously.
+We can combine boolean logic.

 For example, we can say: "If it is hot and is not night-time, I will go outside.
 However, if I have no food I will go outside, in any weather or anytime."